 Volunteer Alice Lufkin, 86, went to high school with Farnsworth.
 She sits in the vault and tries to provide tourists with a living link to the past.
 But her secondhand accounts lead us to believe that as an adolescent Lufkin never gave the nerdy Farnsworth the time of day.
 We do learn that Farnsworth was inspired plowing a potato field, the parallel rows triggering his notion of television scan lines.

 [Update: The Rigby Museum has moved out of the bank vault and into an abandoned motel restored by convicts.
 Also on display are collections of ladies' hats and hide scrapers and, for some reason, a scale model of the Spanish galleon Antocha (sunk in 1622).]

-More big potato ideas are explained in Blackfoot, where the World Potato Exposition pays homage to the mighty spud.
+More big potato ideas are explained in Blackfoot, where the Idaho Potato Museum homage to the mighty spud.
 See the world's largest Styrofoam potato, and the world's largest potato chip, a 25-inch Pringle donated by Proctor and Gamble.
 Ponder the burlap tuxedo worn by the first Potato Commissioner, or the heroic "Potato In Space."
 The Expo plans to add a simulated potato cellar with authentic smells!

 Uncontaminated dust billows from the road as we screech into Atomic City.
 More than fifty reactors have been built nearby, but today only 25 people live in this flat, isolated ghost town to be.
 As we explore the streets in our radiation suits, two patrons come out of the combination bar/post office/gas station and do not kill us.